 Hand Brake Modification

 Foot Steering Controls

 One of the more recent developments in accessible driving is foot-controlled steering.
 Foot-controlled steering is suitable for people with little or no use of their arms, but drivers must have excellent lower body strength and control.
-A rotating footplate is installed to act as a steering wheel, with the left foot operating the steering while the right foot operates the brake and accelerator in the usual fashion.
+A rotating footplate is installed to act as a steering wheel, with the left foot operating the steering.
+The right foot operates the brake and accelerator in the usual fashion.
 No arm or hand control is required to operate the vehicle’s primary functions.

-Foot-controlled steering can be complimented by voice controlled secondary functions for lights, indicators, windscreen wipers and the like, allowing for hands-free driving.
+Foot-controlled steering can be complemented by voice-controlled secondary functions for lights, indicators, windscreen wipers and the like.
+This allows for hands-free driving.
 Foot controls are currently only available in Australia from a limited number of manufacturers.
-If you are considering foot controls make sure that choose a converter that is familiar with this technology.
+If you are considering these make sure you choose a converter familiar with this technology.

 Voice Command Controls

 Voice command technology can be used to operate your vehicle’s secondary controls.
-Voice command units connect directly to your car for instant control of windscreen wipers, windows, lights, horns and indicators.
-Many voice command units can be trained to recognise your specific voice, making them accessible to people with heavy accents and some types of speech impediments.
+The units for voice command connect directly to your car for instant control of windscreen wipers, windows, lights, horns and indicators.
+Many voice command units can be trained to recognise your specific voice.
+This makes them accessible to people with heavy accents and some types of speech impediments.

 Voice Activated Controls